-Samples for Sanger Sequencing and STR Fragment analysis can be submitted via dropbox to the CGI (sample dropbox location outside of third floor elevators, Engineering/Science Building [NESB]).
-The new building is between the Chemistry and Pharmacy buildings on 181 Auditorium Road.
+Samples for Sanger Sequencing and STR Fragment analysis can be submitted via dropbox to the CGI (sample dropbox location outside of third floor elevators of the Engineering Science Building).
 All submissions must be accompanied by completed online form submission found here

 See table below for a complete list of service types as well as descriptions for each service.
 NOTE: The per sample rates listed in the table below are internal rates.
 Please contact the CGI for external pricing for non-UCONN members.

 Sanger Sequencing DropBox Submission Policies

 Samples for run-only Sanger sequencing should be dropped off directly to the CGI by 1:00pm for processing that day.
 Samples must be placed inside a freezer box or in a zip top plastic bag CLEARLY labeled with YOUR NAME, PI name and submission date.

 - Be sure to complete the online submission form before dropping off your samples!

 - All samples being dropped of must comply with CGI submission guidelines (see below)